sugatobagchi/SugatoBagchi/README.md

 <br />

-### About Me 💻
+### About Myself 💻
-🎓 I’m an Open-Source enthusiast & a fresher pursuing my Bachelors in Computer Science & Engineering. </br>
+🎓 I’m an Open-Source enthusiast & a fresher currently pursuing my Bachelors in Computer Science & Engineering. </br>
-👨‍💻  I am passionate about Web Dev, Machine Learning & Competitive Programming.
-Apart from that, I am an enthusiast about learning new things. </br>
+👨‍💻  I am interested in Web Development, Machine Learning & Competitive Programming.
+Apart from that, I am curious about learning new things. </br>

 ### My Experiences 🙌
 - [GSSoC'21](https://gssoc.girlscript.tech/index.html#) Participant - My First open-source event as a participant.
 Attended webinars on how to use Git & Github.
 Working on projects related to my technical skills.